-Randy A. Foutch - Mr. Foutch, age 65, has served as a Director of the Company since 2007.
+Randy A. Foutch - Mr. Foutch, age 66, has served as a Director of the Company since 2007.
 In 2007, Mr. Foutch founded Laredo Petroleum, Inc., a publicly traded Mid-Continent focused oil and natural gas exploration and production company, where he serves as a director, Chairman of the Board and Chief Executive Officer.
 He also founded Latigo Petroleum, Inc. in 2002 and served as its President and Chief Executive Officer until its sale to Pogo Producing Company in May 2006.
 In 1996, Mr. Foutch founded Lariat Petroleum, Inc. and served as its President until January 2001, when it was sold to Newfield Exploration, Inc. From 2006 to 2011, Mr. Foutch served as a Director of Bill Barrett Corporation, a publicly traded exploration and production company.
 From 2013 to 2015, Mr. Foutch also served as a Director of publicly traded Cheniere Energy, Inc. Mr. Foutch also serves on several nonprofit and private industry boards.
 As a result of Mr. Foutch's service as a chief executive officer and in other executive positions and as a director of several oil and gas exploration and development companies, the Board believes that he provides valuable business, leadership and management experience and insights into many aspects of the oil, natural gas and contract drilling industries.
-The Board believes Mr. Foutch's background provides the necessary expertise to serve as the Chairman of the Nominating and Corporate Governance Committee of the Board of Directors.
+The Board believes Mr. Foutch's background provides the necessary expertise to serve as Chairman of the Nominating and Corporate Governance Committee of the Board of Directors.

-Hans Helmerich - Mr. Helmerich, age 58, has served as Chairman of the Board since 2012.
+Hans Helmerich - Mr. Helmerich, age 59, has served as Chairman of the Board since 2012.
 Mr. Helmerich has been a director of the Company since 1987.
 He served as Chief Executive Officer from 1989 to 2014 and President from 1987 to 2012.
-Mr. Helmerich is a director of Atwood Oceanics, Inc., a publicly traded company engaged in the business of international offshore drilling, and Cimarex Energy Co., a publicly traded energy exploration and production company.
+Mr. Helmerich is a director of Cimarex Energy Co., a publicly traded energy exploration and production company.
 He is also a trustee of The Northwestern Mutual Life Insurance Company.
+He is a former director of Atwood Oceanics, Inc. (1989 to 2017).
 He is a graduate of Dartmouth College and completed the Harvard Business School Program for Management Development.
 The Board believes that Mr. Helmerich brings to the Board in-depth experience as a business executive in the contract drilling industry.
 For over 25 years, Mr. Helmerich provided continuity of leadership and strategic vision which resulted in the Company's significant growth and outstanding peer performance.

-John W. Lindsay - Mr. Lindsay, age 56, has served as Chief Executive Officer since 2014 and President since 2012.
+John W. Lindsay - Mr. Lindsay, age 57, has served as Chief Executive Officer since 2014 and President since 2012.
 He has been a Director of the Company since 2012.
 He also holds the position of President of subsidiary companies.
-Mr. Lindsay joined the Company in 1987 and has served in various positions including Vice President, U.S. Land Operations (1997-2006) for the Company's wholly-owned drilling subsidiary Helmerich & Payne International Drilling Co., Executive Vice President, U.S. and International Operations (2006-2010), Executive Vice President and Chief Operating Officer of the Company (2010-2012), and President and Chief Operating Officer of the Company (2012-2014).
-He is a graduate of the University of Tulsa and holds a Bachelor of Science degree in Petroleum Engineering.
+Mr. Lindsay joined the Company in 1987 and has served in various positions including Vice President, U.S. Land Operations (1997-2006) for the Company's wholly-owned drilling subsidiary Helmerich & Payne International Drilling Co., Executive Vice President, U.S. and International Operations (2006-2010), Executive Vice President and Chief Operating Officer of the Company (2010-2012), and President and Chief Operating Officer of the Company (2010-2012), and President and Chief Operating Officer of the Company (2010-2012), and President and Chief Operating.
 The Board believes that Mr. Lindsay brings to the Board and the Company significant knowledge and experience in the contract drilling industry.
 He provides a management representative on the Board with extensive knowledge of our day-to-day operations which facilitates the Board's oversight of management's strategy, planning and performance.